soundwanders/greatgatsby/README.md

 - Yup
 - Continuous Deployment with <a href="https://vercel.com/" rel="noopener noreferral" style="text-decoration: none;">Vercel</a>
 - Formik used to validate contact form data before sending
-- Contact submissions are secured by Google Recaptcha to prevent robots & spam
+- Contact Form submissions are secured by Google Recaptcha
-- Form's endpoint provided by <a href="https://formium.io" rel="noopener noreferral" style="text-decoration: none;">Formium</a>
+- Form endpoint provided by <a href="https://formium.io" rel="noopener noreferral" style="text-decoration: none;">Formium</a>

 ### &#x1F9D0; What's Going On In There?

 1.  **`/src`**: This directory contains all of the code related to what you will see on the front-end of this Gatsby site.
 Name `src` is a convention for “source code”.

-2.  **`/src/assets`**: This directory holds all media files such as images, icons and illustrations (svgs, pngs, jpegs, etc).
+2.  **`/src/assets`**: This directory holds all media files such as images, icons and illustrations (svgs, pngs, etc).

 3.  **`/components/common`**: This directory holds all 'common' components which are reusable elements like Containers and Buttons.

-4.  **`/components/content`**: This directory holds all exclusive components for each individual page section.
-Each section is a standalone component with a styled-components stylesheet attached to it.
-All components are imported into the 'pages' directory's index file to build the full page design.
+4.  **`/components/content`**: This directory holds all exclusive components for each page section.
+Each component is a standalone section with a stylesheet attached to it.
+All components are imported into the 'pages' directory's index file to build the site.

 5.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent, with plenty of customization options to suit your development style.

 6.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/).
 These allow customization/extension of default Gatsby settings affecting the browser.

 7.  **`gatsby-config.js`**: This is the main configuration file for any Gatsby site.
-This is where you can specify information about your site (metadata) like the title and description, which plugins you are using, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more details).
+This is where you can specify information about your site like its title  (metadata), which plugins you are using, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more details).

-8.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
+8.  **`gatsby-node.js`**: This file is where Gatsby expects to find the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/).
+When present, these allow customization/extension of default Gatsby settings affecting pieces of the site build process.

 9.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/).
 These allow customization of default Gatsby settings affecting server-side rendering.

-10. **`jsconfig.json`**: The jsconfig file is used by VSCode to specify the root files and the configured options for the features of JavaScript language service.
+10. **`jsconfig.json`**: The jsconfig file is used by VSCode to specify the root files and configured options for Javascript files

 ### 🚀 Continuous Deployment